Nehaal-Patel/Data-Science-Professional-IBM/README.md

 ## Data Visualization with Python

 In this Assignment, I demonstrated the data visualization skills I learned.
 I generated two visualization plots.
 The first one was a plot to summarize the results of a survey that was conducted to gauge an audience interest in different data science topics.
 The second plot was a Choropleth map of the crime rate in San Francisco.
 File:

+## Machine Learning with Python

+ In this assignment, I completed a notebook where I  built a classifier to predict whether a loan case will be paid off or not.

+I loaded a historical dataset from previous loan applications, cleaned the data, and apply different classification algorithm on the data.

+I used the following algorithms to build  models:

+- k-Nearest Neighbour
+- Decision Tree
+- Support Vector Machine
+- Logistic Regression

+The results is reported as the accuracy of each classifier, using the following metrics when these are applicable:

+- Jaccard index
+- F1-score
+- LogLoass